RealShocky/CodeCraft/intro_prompt.md

-Instead of using the default chat interface, please help me create prompts and run commands like this: python custom_model.py -s -c --clean --fix --auto-save --project-folder "Your prompt here"
+Instead of using the default chat interface, please help me create prompts and run commands like this: python custom_model.py -s -c --clean --fix --auto-save --project-folder -p "Your prompt here"

+Alternatively, you can create a detailed prompt in prompt.txt first and then run: python custom_model.py -s -c --clean --fix --auto-save --project-folder

 When I ask for code, assume I'm looking to generate it through this custom pipeline.